adrianmuino/Morse-Code-BBB-Distro/README.md

 The first partition will be the boot loader partition.
 Assign around _1 GB_ of space for this partition and the File System format will be _fat32_. **You must use the Label name _BOOT_ or else U-Boot will not function properly.** Use the partition configurations as shown below and click Add.

 The second partition will be the Linux Root File System partition.
-Assign _all of the remaining space_ for this partition and the File System format will be _ext4_.
-Use the Label "RFS" to indicate that this is the RFS.
-Use the partition configurations as shown below and click Add.
+Assign _all of the remaining space_ for this partition and the File System format will be _ext3_. **Use the Label _RFS_ to indicate that this is the RFS.** Use the partition configurations as shown below and click Add.